pwasem/ui5-task-babel/README.md

 #### Browserlist
 Consider adding a [browserlist](https://github.com/browserslist/browserslist) configuration to your project for controlling your target browsers.
 This configuration will [automatically be used by babel](https://babeljs.io/docs/en/babel-preset-env#browserslist-integration).

-Create e.g. file `.browserslistrc` in your project's root directory:
+E.g. create a file `.browserslistrc` in your project's root directory:
 ```
 > 0.25%
 not dead